Rayregula/EasyLOG/README.md

 #################################
 -- Log file for: sample_script_advanced.sh (version: 0.0.4)
 -- Created with EasyLOG
--- Version: v0.1.0 by Jason Regula
+-- Version: v0.1.1 by Jason Regula
--- DATE: 05-22-2020 TIME: 16:10
+-- DATE: 05-22-2020 TIME: 18:08
 #################################

 This is a sample log file

-Current User is jregula
+Current User is jason
-The script working Directory is: /Users/jregula/Documents/Stuff/scripting/Projects/EasyLOG
+The script working Directory is: /Users/jason/Documents/Projects/EasyLOG

 You can pass data from existing variables